epikadith/todo_simple/README.md

-very VERY rudimentary to do list trying out rusqlite, practicing errors etc
+very VERY rudimentary to do list trying out rusqlite, practicing rust ownership etc

+after completion notes:
+* it works but the code is pretty janky, and the functionality could be improved
+* using rusqlite